Purii/react-native-tableview-simple/README.md

 You can always mix the `Cell`-Instances, inside a `Section`, with some Custom-Components.
 Therefore the `Cell`-Component itself can't be manipulated.
 If you aren't satisfied with a component, feel free to create a PR or just create and use a custom component.
 Get inspired by the predefined cellstyles.

+### Submit a Cell-Component
+Maybe you want to add your lovely designed Cell-Component to the project.
+Just move your component to the folder `components`.
+Choose a meaningful name!

 ## Props
 ### Tableview